Gamification: Marketing

-Inspiration

 Gamification can be used for ideation (structured brainstorming to produce new ideas).
 A study at MIT Sloan found that ideation games helped participants generate more and better ideas, and compared it to gauging the influence of academic papers by the numbers of citations received in subsequent research.

 Health

 Applications like Fitocracy and QUENTIQ (Dacadoo) use gamification to encourage their users to exercise more effectively and improve their overall health.
 Users are awarded varying numbers of points for activities they perform in their workouts, and gain levels based on points collected.
 Users can also complete quests (sets of related activities) and gain achievement badges for fitness milestones.
 Health Month adds aspects of social gaming by allowing successful users to restore points to users who have failed to meet certain goals.
 Public health researchers have studied the use of gamification in self-management of chronic diseases and common mental disorders, STD prevention, and infection prevention and control.

 In a review of health apps in the 2014 Apple App Store, more than 100 apps showed a positive correlation between gamification elements used and high user ratings.
 MyFitnessPal was named as the app that used the most gamification elements.

-Reviewers of the popular location-based game Pokémon Go praised the game for promoting physical exercise.
-Terri Schwartz (IGN) said it was "secretly the best exercise app out there," and that it changed her daily walking routine.
-Patrick Allen (Lifehacker) wrote an article with tips about how to work out using Pokémon Go.
-Julia Belluz (Vox) said it could be the "greatest unintentional health fad ever," writing that one of the results of the game that the developers may not have imagined was that "it seems to be getting people moving."
-One study showed users took an extra 194 steps per day once they started using the app, approximately 26% more than usual.
-Ingress is a similar game that also requires a player to be physically active.
-Zombies, Run!, a game in which the player is trying to survive a zombie apocalypse through a series of missions, requires the player to (physically) run, collect items to help the town survive, and listen to various audio narrations to uncover mysteries.
-Mobile, context-sensitive serious games for sports and health have been called exergames.
+Further, many applications have been proposed to reduce the impact of low air quality on health.

 Work

-Gamification has been used in an attempt to improve employee productivity in healthcare, financial services, transportation, government, and others.
-In general, enterprise gamification refers to work situations where "game thinking and game-based tools are used in a strategic manner to integrate with existing business processes or information systems.
-And these techniques are used to help drive positive employee and organizational outcomes."
+Gamification has been used in healthcare, financial services, transportation, government, and others.
+Game elements, such as experience points (XP), badges, and other progress indicators, have been shown to enhance user engagement and productivity in business learning programs.
+Gamification can enhance employee engagement, motivation, and skill development by incorporating elements such as challenges, progress tracking, and rewards.
+However, gamification can also build resentment and drive unsafe personal behavior in the workplace, such as workers skipping bathroom breaks.